mweidner037/list-positions/README.md

 ## About

-Many apps use a list whose values can change index over time: characters in a text document, items in a todo list, rows in a spreadsheet, etc. Instead of thinking of this list as an array, it's easier to think of it as an ordered map `(position -> value)`, where a value's _position_ doesn't change over time.
+Many apps use a list whose values can change index over time: characters in a text document, items in a todo list, rows in a spreadsheet, etc. Instead of thinking of this list as an array, it's often easier to think of it as an ordered map `(position -> value)`, where a value's _position_ doesn't change over time.
 So if you insert a new entry `(position, value)` into the map, the other entries stay the same, even though their indices change:

 ```
 Before: